NaitLee/Terraria-ChanoMod/README.md

 ![Snapshot:Talk](./docs/img/talk-0.jpg)

+## Status

+- Chano have initial sprite...
+- Initial Yumeoto Candy (梦音糖) & Yumeoto Tea (梦音茶)!
+- Initial Accessory Yumeoto Charm (梦音符)!
+- Initial Candy & Tea Buff!
+- Initial Pet Nono (糯糯)!
+- ...

+Chano's stuffs are mainly focused on curing, i.e. boost your life regeneration :)

+To spawn Chano, make sure there's a basic house, and put a Party Monolith (派对中心) (buy from Party Girl) inside, then wait between morning and noon.

 ## Development

 This little mod is in early development.
 Please suggest what to do in issue, if any in your mind.

 Textures made with Krita, GIMP & ffmpeg, developed code with Visual Studio 2019.

-Steps:
+Steps to Play:

 1. Clone the repo
 2. **Rename the folder to `ChanoMod`**
 3. Move folder to `Mod Sources` of Terraria (tModLoader), mey need to satisfy Developer Mode requirements.
 4. Compile the mod in-game
 5. Enable the mod and reload

-To spawn Chano, make sure there's a basic house, and put a Party Monolith (派对中心) (buy from Party Girl) inside, then wait between morning and noon.

-Status:

-- Chano have initial sprit, but, cannot walk...
-- Initial Yumeoto Candy (梦音糖)!
-- Initial Pet Nono (糯糯)!
-- ...

 Credits: